 Roy became a Registered Maine Sea Kayak Guide in 2013 and joined the team at Maine Sport that summer.
 Although new to guiding, Roy has been paddling in various forms for the past 15 years.
 He’s a native Mainer who loves to share his passion for the outdoors with others.

 Kyle is a native of the Midcoast.
-A Registered Maine Kayaking Guide, he is a graduate of the University of Maine in with a degree in Business Administration.
-In addition to sea kayaking he is a member of the National Ski Patrol and an all-around outdoor enthusiast.
+A Registered Maine Sea Kayak Guide, Kyle is a graduate of the University of Maine with a degree in Business Administration.
+In addition to sea kayaking, he is a member of the National Ski Patrol and an all-around outdoor enthusiast.
 Much of his interest pertains to the natural history of the area and simply having fun on the water.